 Oh, but that’s right, we are in South Florida, the land of beaches with limited public access.
 At noon the lot was full.
 It was small, parking for about fifty cars, not nearly enough to accommodate the city’s enormous population.

 “This isn’t going to work, who’s leaving the beach at noon on Sunday?”
-I asked my husband, resting my arm out the window and striking a pose as we pulled out of the lot, pretending I was Shirley MacLaine hanging around with Dean Martin and the rest of the Rat Pack.
-My husband got confused and almost went down the wrong side of the street.
+I asked Rich, resting my arm out the window and striking a pose as we pulled out of the lot, pretending I was Shirley MacLaine hanging around with Dean Martin and the rest of the Rat Pack.
+Rich got confused and almost drove down the wrong side of the street.
 “No,” I shouted and he quickly adjusted.

 We drove around for what seemed like an hour, but in reality was more like twenty minutes.
 Across the bridge on the west side of the Intracoastal, we found a metered space and purchased three hours worth of time for $4.25.

 Setting off on a mile and a half walk back to the hotel on another hot, humid day we opted for the boardwalk route where a whisper of a warm breeze barely broke our sweat.
 We didn’t mind, we’d be swimming soon.
 We were crashing the Eden Roc pool and having lunch at the outdoor bar.
 I remembered just where the bathrooms were.
 I’d slip into my swimsuit there.

 Rich and I have a long history of crashing hotel pools.
 It started at the Hotel del Coronado, just outside of San Diego.
 This was many years ago, before we were married.
 For six weeks we traveled cross-country, camping and sleeping in cheap motels when we visited the cities along our route.